 - It has the most wide-ranging adjustable dose selection of its class: .19 to .35 ounces

-Baratza Encore – Burr Coffee Grinder
+Baratza Encore – Burr Coffee Grinders

 The Baratza encore grinder isn’t as high-end as the Rancilio.
 It’s costs less, between about $120 and $150.
 You can still expect a really great ground from it.
-It’s a great grinder for beginners or people who just want their beans ground without a lot of frills.
+It’s a quality grinder for beginners or people who just want their beans ground without a lot of frills.